 Subic is known for being home to a former US military base which has resulted in some great diving spots with wrecks dated from World War II.
 There is a Subic Bay Freeport Zone which has casinos and a golf course.
 As well as sandy beaches, shopping, dining, and adventure activities.

 What To Do In Subic Philippines?

 Subic is a province of the Philippines and is known for scuba diving, sandy beaches, shopping, and casinos.
 There are fun things to do in Subic that will keep you busy for a couple of days.

-Here is our list on fun things to do in Coron Philippines.
+Here is our list of fun things to do in Subic Philippines.

 El Coral Reef Dive Center

-If you are into scuba diving or interested in learning to scuba dive.
-Then El Coral Reef Dive Center in Subic maybe of interest to you.
+If you are interested in scuba diving or interested in learning to scuba dive.
+Then El Coral Reef Dive Center in Subic may be of interest to you.

-Subic Bay is full of diverse marine life, so you can see coral fish, shellfish, turtles, sharks, schools of tuna and much more.
-Subic Bay is also full of ship wrecks, that is great for diving around the wreck sites.
+Subic Bay is full of diverse marine life, so you can see coral fish, shellfish, turtles, sharks, schools of tuna, and much more.
+Subic Bay is also full of shipwrecks, which is great for diving around wreck sites.

-If you don’t know how to dive, you can take a PADI lesson at the Dive Center.
-Also you can do the advanced courses and wreck diving courses.
+If you do not know how to dive, you can take a PADI lesson at the Dive Center.
+Also, you can do the advanced courses and wreck diving courses.

 Go Wreck Diving